GunnarGriese/gunnargriese.github.io/_posts/2024-09-10-gtm-server-side-firestore-integrations.md

 With Artemis, you can seamlessly integrate Firestore with sGTM to power tailored marketing strategies using first-party data stored in the cloud.
 Artemis allows you to hunt for data like its namesake, making it a valuable asset in your sGTM data integration stack.

-### Sorteria - The Safeguard of Data
+### Soteria - The Safeguard of Data

-Sorteria, the goddess of safety, deliverance, and protection, is for sure one of the lesser-known Greek deities.
-But, the [Sorteria solution](https://github.com/google-marketing-solutions/gps_soteria/tree/main) shouldn't suffer the same fate, as I see it as a crucial part of the GTM Server-Side Pantheon that can help you get more out of your marketing spend in GMP.
+Soteria, the goddess of safety, deliverance, and protection, is for sure one of the lesser-known Greek deities.
+But, the [Soteria solution](https://github.com/google-marketing-solutions/gps_soteria/tree/main) shouldn't suffer the same fate, as I see it as a crucial part of the GTM Server-Side Pantheon that can help you get more out of your marketing spend in GMP.

 [Value-based bidding (VBB)](https://support.google.com/google-ads/answer/14792795?hl=en) is one of the most powerful tools in the GMP, as it allows you to optimize your bids based on the value that each conversion brings to your business.
 However, to use VBB effectively, you need to provide Google Ads with the conversion value for each conversion event.
 Obviously, the closer the conversion value is to the actual contribution to your business goals, the more you get out of marketing efforts.